-Chipmaker Intel on Thursday joined hands with the Central Board of School Education (CBSE), Ministry of Education to announce the launch of an initiative ‘AI For All’ that aims to create a basic understanding of Artificial Intelligence (AI) for everyone in India.
+Chipmaker Intel on Thursday joined hands with the Central Board of School Education (CBSE), and Ministry of Education to announce the launch of an initiative, ‘AI For All’ that aims to create a basic understanding of Artificial Intelligence (AI) for everyone in India.

 The initiative is a four-hour, self-paced learning program that demystifies AI in an inclusive manner.
 It is applicable to a student, a stay-at-home parent, and to a professional in any field or even a senior citizen.
 The program, available in 11 vernacular languages, aims to introduce AI to one million citizens in its first year.

 “The initiative based on Intel’s AI For Citizens program aims to make India AI-ready by building awareness and appreciation of AI among everyone.
 The program further strengthens Intel’s commitment to collaborating with the Government of India to reach the full potential of AI and further the vision of a digitally-empowered India,” said Shweta Khurana, Director-APJ, Global Partnerships and Initiatives at Intel.